-Activity 20: Term-Limited Lease Assistance Program SS #4: Households Removed from Temporary Assistance for Needy Families (TANF) Jnit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Activity 20: Term-Limited Lease Assistance Program SS #4: Households Removed from Temporary Assistance for Needy Families (TANF) Unit of Measurement Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households receiving TANF assistance (decrease).
 Households receiving TANF prior to implementation of the activity (number) Expected number of households receiving TANF after implementation of the activity (number).
 Actual households receiving TANF after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.
 Percentage of Term-Limited Lease Assistance households receiving TANF assistance.
 The number of Term- Limited Lease Assistance households receiving TANF assistance in year 1 of the activity is 267.
 The expected number and percentage of Term-Limited Lease Assistance households receiving TANF is less than 600 (50%) .
-Actual number of Term- Limited Lease Assistance households receiving TANF after implementation of the activity is 279 (26%).
-Yes, the outcome meets and exceeds the benchmarl for this metric.
+Actual number of Term- Limited Lease Assistance households receiving TANF after implementation of the activity is 364 (36%).
+Yes, the outcome meets and exceeds the benchmark for this metric.